 - interest included in payments of compensation for mis-sold financial products, such as payment protection insurance (PPI)

 - interest distributions from authorised unit trusts, investment trusts and open-ended investment companies

 - income from corporate bonds and gilts (government bonds)

-- income from certain purchased life annuities, profits from deeply discounted securities; profits under the accrued income scheme
+- the interest element of income from certain purchased life annuities, profits from deeply discounted securities; profits under the accrued income scheme

 - gains from certain life insurance contracts

 - foreign interest, unless it is relevant foreign income for remittance basis purposes

 Many of these sources of savings income, for example credit union and foreign interest, have always been paid without tax deducted at source.
 Conversely, other sources have always had tax deducted at source and there are no plans to change this.